Fivegogo/Fivegogo.github.io/content/authors/22_xincheng/_index.md

 user_groups:
 - Master Students
 ---
-Xincheng Pang is a senior student in the [School of Software, Northwestern Polytechnical University](https://www.nwpu.edu.cn/).
-He will join the GeWu-Lab for a master's degree in 2022.
-His research interests focus on multi-modal machine learning and embodied AI.
+Xincheng is a is a master student in [GeWu-Lab](https://gewu-lab.github.io/) at [Renmin University of China](https://www.ruc.edu.cn/), advised by Prof. [Di Hu](https://dtaoo.github.io/).
+Currently his research interests focus on scene understanding in embodied ai with multi-modal.